 Named one of the most powerful women and minorities in the cable industry for 2012 and 2011 by Cable Fax Magazine, Maria has over 20 years of experience developing and producing content for leading brands including Nickelodeon, Nick Jr., ABC, CBS, and NuvoTV.
 She was the creator and executive producer of critically acclaimed Taina.
 She also created the landmark pre-school series Gullah Gullah Island, which TV Guide recognized as one of the nation’s “top 10 television shows”.
 Most recently, Maria was CEO of Zwoosh Media, a company that specializes in producing children’s content across linear and digital platforms.

 Ken ScarboroughSesame Street, Head Writer

 Ken’s head writing credits include Curious George, Martha Speaks, Pocoyo, Arthur, and Doug.
 He served as a staff writer on NBC’s Saturday Night Live.
 For Sesame Workshop, Ken developed Bert and Ernie’s Great Adventures.
-He serves as Executive Producer and Head Writer of the Amazon series If You Give a Mouse a Cookie, which premieres in 2017.
+He serves as Executive Producer and Head Writer of the Amazon series If You Give a Mouse a Cookie, which premiered in 2017.
 Other writing credits include Between the Lions and The Adventures of Pete & Pete.
-He has received four Emmy awards for his work and six further nominations.
+He has received six Emmy awards for his work and six further nominations.

 Ligiah VillalobosGo, Diego!
 Go!, Head Writer